timdewild/matnimation/examples/oscillating_particle/tutorial_oscillating_particle.md

 * `Animation`

     The canvas and (collection of) artists are rendered into an actual animation (video) using the `Animation` class.
-This class runs Matplotlib's `animation.FuncAnimation` class under it's hood ([docs](https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html#matplotlib.animation.FuncAnimation)).
+This class runs Matplotlib's `animation.FuncAnimation` under it's hood ([docs](https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html#matplotlib.animation.FuncAnimation)).